 We present three case studies that our theory accounts for and explains.
-We start with the miners puzzle on the deontic side (Kolodny & MacFarlane, 2010).
-For epistemics, we discuss two related but distinct examples from the heuristics and biases literature: the conjunction fallacy and base-rate neglect (Kahneman & Tversky, 1973; Tversky & Kahneman, 1983).
+We start with the miners puzzle on the deontic side (Kolodny and MacFarlane, 2010).
+For epistemics, we discuss two related but distinct examples from the heuristics and biases literature: the conjunction fallacy and base-rate neglect (Kahneman and Tversky, 1973; Tversky and Kahneman, 1983).

-3.1 The miners puzzle (Kolodny & MacFarlane, 2010)
+3.1 The miners puzzle (Kolodny and MacFarlane, 2010)

 As Lassiter (2011) points out, an expected-utility theory of deontic modality naturally addresses the issue of interpreting modals under epistemic uncertainty.
-A representative case of the issue is known as the miners puzzle, given in (15) and summarized in Table 1 (Kolodny & MacFarlane, 2010).
+A representative case of the issue is known as the miners puzzle, given in (15) and summarized in Table 1 (Kolodny and MacFarlane, 2010).
 Given the situation described in Table 1, examples (15a)-(15c) are all intuitively true.

-(15) Ten miners are trapped either in shaft A or in shaft B, but we do not know which.
+- (15) Ten miners are trapped either in shaft A or in shaft B, but we do not know which.
 Flood waters threaten to flood the shafts.
 We have enough sandbags to block one shaft, but not both.
 If we block one shaft, all the water will go into the other shaft, killing any miners inside it.
-If we block neither shaft, both shafts will fill halfway with water, and just one miner, the lowest in the shaft, will be killed.
+If we block neither shaft, both shafts will fill halfway with water, and just one miner, the lowest in the shaft, will be killed. - a.
+We ought to block neither shaft. - b.
+If the miners are in shaft A, we ought to block shaft A. - c.
+If the miners are in shaft B, we ought to block shaft B.